MurBad/bash-controller/README.md

 * `-v` shows bash-controller's version
 * `-t` Needs an argument and is used to change update time inside bash-controller

-After start the script, you can just type `h` to have more information about the keys used and what you can control with bash-controller.
+After starting the script, you can just type `h` to have more information about the keys used and what you can control with bash-controller.
 To close the script just type `q`.